Kunniii/python-pomodoro/README.md

 # python-pomodoro
-You can run this app directly by double click the *.exe file Or you can run this in command line and give it some arguments
+You can run this app directly by double click the executable file\
+Or you can run this in command line and give it some arguments

 pomodoro -t 15 -s 5 -r 3 -l 15 -c 5